 Everyone must take part in the critiques with constructive ideas and suggestions.
-We must be tough in order to get better, but we must also be respectful and balanced.
 When receiving a critique of your work, remember that the purpose is to make you a better storyteller and better qualified to enter the professional world.
-Have a thick skin.
-You will need it when applying for internships and jobs.
 Employers and mentors will judge your work with professional standards.
 You need to be prepared to accept constructive advice in order to grow and learn from it, without getting down or defensive.
-And remember, if you are fair and balanced when giving critiques to classmates, they will in turn do the same for you.
+If you are fair and balanced when giving critiques to classmates, they will in turn do the same for you.